Scarlet Witch: Fictional character biography

-While the children are still at Mount Wundagore, they are attended by Bova, a cow engineered by the High Evolutionary who acts as a nurse.
+While the children are still at Mount Wundagore, they are attended by Bova, a cow uplifted into an anthropomorphic form by the High Evolutionary who acts as a nurse.
 Later on, the retired superhero the Whizzer (Robert Frank) and his pregnant wife Miss America (Madeline Joyce Frank) arrive at Mount Wundagore.
 Madeline goes into labor, and both baby and mother die.
 Hoping to ease the suffering of her husband, and believing the children would be better raised away from Mount Wundagore, Bova tells Frank the twins are his children.
 Overwhelmed by the death of his wife, Frank leaves rather than adopt the children.

 Tracking down her children, Natalya Maximoff attacks Wundagore and fights the High Evolutionary's forces to a stand-still.
 During the attack, she is killed by the father of Wanda and Pietro.
 Either because he has no more use for the children or is impressed by the heroism of their mother, the High Evolutionary tracks down Django and Marya Maximoff and gives them the twins.
 Django and Marya decide not to explain the twins' true heritage to them until they are old enough to accept their real mother was a sorceress who died in battle (the Maximoffs mistakenly believe the High Evolutionary's forces killed her).
 Before the twins reach their tenth birthday, they start to show signs of superhuman abilities, with Pietro using superhuman speed and Wanda casting minor hexes that cause a variety of effects, such as momentarily moving or levitating objects.

 Locals who hold prejudice against the Roma people hear rumors of the twins' powers.
 After Django steals bread to feed his family, the locals attack the Roma tribe, burning down their homes.
 The Maximoff wagon is set on fire with Marya still inside and Django is beaten by multiple attackers.
 Wanda and Pietro flee, believing Django and Marya are dead.
 Unknown to them, Marya survives the fire, though her body and face suffer serious burns and scarring.
 Django, mourning the loss of yet more children and overwhelmed by guilt that he couldn't protect Marya, suffers a break from reality.
 He convinces himself Wanda and Pietro were his biological children Ana and Mateo, and that Marya is dead.
 He starts a new, solitary life, while Marya returns to Serbia and stays with friends.